netscale-technologies/netcomp_rcp_doc/doc/emulated_events.md

 * type will be `deleted`

 ## Device Accounts

-An event will be generated when a device account in created, updated or deleted
+An event will be generated when a device account is created, updated or deleted

 * resource is `deviceaccounts`
 * type is `created`|`updated`|`deleted`